-Mr Michael Furness QC (instructed by Pinsent Masons LLP) for the Appellants Mr John Tallon QC and Mr David Yates (instructed by the General Counsel and Solicitor to HMRC) for the Respondents on the Tax appeal Mr Jonathan Swift QC and Ms Joanne Clement (instructed by the General Counsel and Solicitor to HMRC) for the Respondents on the Judicial Review appeal
+Michael Furness QC (instructed by Pinsent Masons LLP) for the appellants.
+John Tallon QC and David Yates (instructed by the Solicitor for Revenue and Customs) for HMRC on the tax appeal.

+Jonathan Swift QC and Joanne Clement (instructed by the Solicitor for Revenue and Customs) for HMRC on the judicial review appeal.